-The majority also offer elements of omnichannel, but according to the digital consulting company Impact, only a few retailers actually manage to offer omnichannel at a basic level - or as they write:
+The majority also offer elements of omnichannel, but according to the digital consulting company Impact, only a few retailers manage to offer an omnichannel experience at a basic level - or as they write:

 Most retailers and brands offer basic omnichannel features.
 But only 5% of the companies we analysed offer the nine features that we have defined as BASIC omnichannel

 Do you want to know more about what omnichannel is and entail?
-Read here and get in-depth answers to questions like: What is omnichannel?
-And how to create a successful omnichannel strategy?
+Read here and get in-depth answer to the question: What is omnichannel?

 With basic omnichannel, Impact means: the absolute minimum of services retailers today must offer to remain relevant.
 If they do not provide these, it will affect their sales.
 These services are more specifically the following nine: